thedivinememe/the-ultimeme/README.md

 Here’s another even simpler way to think of this idea: sports and not-sports.
 In order to define sports, you can start abstracting out everything that’s not-sports, and once you’re finished doing that, what you’re left with is “sports”.
 So the “null” in “null/not-null” is a variable, and in this case, “sports” is just as defined by its relationship with “not-sports” as it is “sports”; the negative values are arguably greater and more important than the positive ones.

 My primary inspirations were Dan Harmon’s Story Circle, and Joseph Campbell’s Hero’s Journey.
 Both are perfect examples of drawing a circle around a concept (creating a null) and defining it by everything else (not-null).
+In their case, they were defining "story" and "not-story".

 0 = null; which allows for 0 = 1.